Exact logic

 You have three producers:

-Sarah is crushing it.
-Mike is average.
-Jennifer is underperforming.
+Producer A is crushing it.
+Producer B is average.
+Producer C is underperforming.

 But without tracking these metrics, you don’t know.
-You just have a vague sense that “Sarah brings in a lot of business” and “Jennifer seems busy but I’m not sure what she’s doing.”
+You just have a vague sense that “one producer brings in a lot of business” and “another seems busy but I’m not sure what they’re doing.”

-Now the question: is Jennifer underperforming because she’s not good at her job, or because she’s spending too much time on admin work that should be automated?
-Is she focusing on the wrong activities?
-Does she need training, support, or accountability?
+Now the question: is the underperformer struggling because they’re not good at the job, or because they’re spending too much time on admin work that should be automated?
+Are they focusing on the wrong activities?
+Do they need training, support, or accountability?

 You can’t answer those questions without data.